Yuktika089/Movie-Recommendation-Engine/README.md

 ## Getting Started
 To run this project on your local systems, following are the requirements:

 ### Prerequisites and Accessing the Application
 - There are no prerequisites to run the "Recliner Lounge" - Movie Recommendation Engine on your systems.
 - Just simply click on the link and the engine can be used to your satisfiability.

 <!-- APP TUTORIAL-->
-## Navigating Through The Application
+## Navigating Through The Web Application

 ### How the Web App works ?